cedwards/nomads.game/README.md

 By completing the tasks, the character unlocks and is gifted their "quest"
 item:

 Photographer  - camera
-Remove devel - laptop
+Remove worker - laptop
-Mechanic     - toolbox
+Mechanic      - repair manual
 Artist        - guitar
-Trail Guide  - maps
+Trail Guide   - deluxe tent

 These items increase income earned by 10%.